Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Oregon aims to maintain its position as a leader in technology and innovation by fostering advancements within the semiconductor industry.
 The R&D tax credit provides critical support to semiconductor companies, helping them manage the high costs associated with research and development.

 While this state tax credit is related to the federal R&D tax credit, it is specifically tailored to meet the unique needs of semiconductor companies in Oregon.
-Businesses can potentially benefit from both state and federal credits, maximizing their tax savings and further incentivizing R&D investments.
+Businesses can benefit from state and federal credits, maximizing their tax savings and further incentivizing R&D investments.

 Eligibility Criteria for the Oregon Semiconductor R&D Tax Credit